mys-lang/mys/docs/source/user-guide/getting-started.rst

    .. image:: ../_static/run-universe.png

 #.
 Replace the code in ``src/main.mys`` with the code below.
 It
+   examplifies how to use functions, :doc:`classes
+   <../language-reference/classes-and-traits>`, :doc:`errors
+   <../language-reference/errors>`, :doc:`types
-   examplifies how to use functions, classes, errors, types and command line arguments.
-The syntax is almost identical to Python, so many readers should easily understand it.
+   <../language-reference/types>` and command line arguments.
+The
+   syntax is almost identical to Python, so many readers should easily understand it.

    .. code-block:: python